 In the mid-90s, everything began to change.
 The advent of the internet soon brought with it huge opportunities for marketers—new ways to promote anything and everything.

 And so began the age of digital marketing.
 First, swathes of ad real estate appeared on web page margins.
-Then popup ads became a thing, probably summoned from the bowels of hell, and the world wept.
-The man responsible for these ads has since apologized for what he hath wrought, and we all dialed it back a little bit.
+Then popup ads, probably summoned from the bowels of hell, made an appearance, and internet users quickly became annoyed.
+The person responsible for popups has since apologized for what his creation, and we all dialed it back a little bit.

 All this is to say that at its core, digital marketing is simply marketing that’s done online, via the internet: